 Bath Time Teens?

-If you have older children or teenagers, these bath teas will still be relevant to them.
-Especially use them if your kids are ill or stressed.
+If you have older children or teenagers, these bath teas will still be enjoyable for them because all kids become ill or stressed.

 - Cinnamon Latte Whipped Sugar Scrub from The Artisan Life